Chapter 5

 “Chewing helps me to not think about walking.”

-Yat seemed prepared for another critique, but paused to consider Yathi’s words.
-Gave a slight nod and went to move on, but not before shooting a sly grin at Dokuk that left him with his heart racing.
+Clicked in a neutral way and went to move on, but not before shooting a sly grin at Dokuk that left him with his heart racing.

 Yathi continued to chew contentedly, though, when he caught a look from Eku, who was mimicking Yat when she looked stern, they burst into laughter.